About the Project

 How do people use personal messaging platforms such as WhatsApp, Facebook Messenger, Snapchat or Apple Messages to discover and share information?

-This project focuses on people’s everyday experiences, relationships, and social contexts to investigate how potentially misleading information spreads online.
+This project focused on people’s everyday experiences, relationships, and social contexts to investigate how potentially misleading information spreads online.

 Overview

-Based in the Online Civic Culture Centre, the Centre for Research in Communication and Culture, and the Deartment of Communication and Media at Loughborough University, the Everyday Misinformation Project is a three-year study funded by the Leverhulme Trust.
-The project’s aim is to develop better-contextualised understanding of why people share and correct misinformation online.
+Based in the Online Civic Culture Centre and the Department of Communication and Media at Loughborough University, the Everyday Misinformation Project was a three-year study funded by the Leverhulme Trust.
+The project’s aim was to develop better-contextualised understanding of why people share and correct misinformation online.

 * * *

 Funding for the Everyday Misinformation Project was applied for in May 2019 and received in March 2020.
 Following a delay due to the Covid pandemic, work began in March 2021.
-The Principal Investigator is Professor Andrew Chadwick, the Co-Investigator is Professor Cristian Vaccari; Dr Natalie-Anne Hall and Dr Brendan Lawson are the Postdoctoral Research Associates.
+The Principal Investigator was Professor Andrew Chadwick, the Co-Investigator was Professor Cristian Vaccari.
+Dr Natalie-Anne Hall, Dr Brendan Lawson, and Dr Portia Akolgo were the Postdoctoral Research Associates.

-—Longitudinal in-depth qualitative interviews with 102 members of the public based in three regions of the UK, recruited to roughly reflect the diversity of British society in terms of age, gender, ethnicity, educational attainment, and a basic indicator of digital literacy.
+—Longitudinal, two-wave, in-depth qualitative interviews (W1 N=102, W 2 N=80) with members of the public based in three regions of the UK, recruited to roughly reflect the diversity of British society in terms of age, gender, ethnicity, educational attainment, and a basic indicator of digital literacy.

-—Analysis of personal messaging content the participants voluntarily upload to personal online diaries via a mobile smartphone app.
+—Analysis of personal messaging content the qualitative interview participants voluntarily uploaded to personal online diaries via a mobile smartphone app.

 Key Project Objectives